netlify/netlify-photo-gallery/content/_index.md

 ### What can I do with this?

 If you want to try deploying your own photo gallery with Netlify Large Media, please go to the [README](https://github.com/netlify/netlify-photo-gallery/blob/master/README.md) for how to do it.

+### Transformation demo with a sample image

+With Netlify Large Media, you can do cool things like image transformation.
+Transform images by adding query parameters to the image URL.
+Try the tool below to play with different values and see how they work.

+You can visit the [documentation](https://www.netlify.com/docs/image-transformation/) for more detail.